aldesantis/artic/README.md

 ### Computing available slots

 This is where the fun part begins.
-Suppose you want to get your general availability on Mondays:
+Suppose you want to get your work hours on Mondays:

 ```ruby
 calendar.available_slots_on(:monday)